 The battery life will enable you to play approximately 3 rounds before it requires a recharge.

-Battery life expectancy is around 10 hours which should allow for 2 rounds of golf before it needs a recharge via the USB.
+Battery life expectancy is around 10 hours.
+Which should allow 2 rounds of golf before it needs a recharge via the USB.

-There are approximately 40, 000 courses in over 170 countries preloaded that can be uploaded using Bluetooth.
-A notable feature of the Golf Buddy is the Green Undulation feature that shows the undulations on up to 51% of the greens in the USA.
+A notable feature of the Golf Buddy is the Green Undulation function.
+It shows the undulations on up to 51% of the greens in the USA.

-You can zoom in for extra detail and slide the cursor for precision targeting of hazards or layups
+You can zoom in for extra detail and slide the cursor for precise reads to hazards and layup areas.

-SkyCaddie’s IntelliGreen feature shows the exact shape of the green rotated to your position.
-The distance is shown to front, center, and back is based on the direction you are approaching the green from.
+SkyCaddie’s IntelliGreen feature shows the exact shape of the green rotated to your position so you can know what you are facing in advance.

 You can move the pin on the map for more accurate distances.

-Golf GPS watches continue to offer better technology and have shown vast improvement since the early days of only showing basic numbers and distances.
+Golf GPS watches offer better technology than in the early days.
+They have evolved from only showing basic yardage measurements.

-Once you have identified the weak areas, the TempoTraining, and SwingStrength apps will help you fixing your weak areas on the practice range.
+Once you have identified the weak areas, the TempoTraining, and SwingStrength apps will help you improve your swing.

 - The 11 Best Golf GPS Devices and Watches